D1-Cdac-project/PROVIDER_CLIENT/README.md

 # BookMyMandap Provider Frontend

-**BookMyMandap** is the frontend for a Mandap Booking Application built using the **MERN Stack** (MongoDB, ExpressJS, ReactJS, NodeJS).
+- **BookMyMandap** is the frontend for a Mandap Booking Application built using the **MERN Stack** (MongoDB, ExpressJS, ReactJS, NodeJS).
 This client-side application allows users and providers to interact with the booking platform through a modern and responsive UI, handling bookings, orders, authentication, and real-time updates.
+- BookMyMandap has a dedicated front-end interface for mandap providers.
+It enables providers to **manage their venues**, **track bookings** and **update availability** seamlessly.
+Built with modern web technologies, this portal ensures an efficient and user-friendly experience for service providers, empowering them to grow and manage their business on the platform effortlessly.

 ---